 4) A forward looking plan to resolve any deficiencies identified and lead up to a successful EVM Certification Review.
 At this point, Ten Six is ready to implement what we call our Parallel Mock Interview/Mentoring Process.

 There are three fundamental elements that need to be addressed, People, Processes and Tools.
 This approach targets:

 1) The Executive Summary documentation.

-We work with your team to assemble both a summary process flowchart and an Executive Summary document that is entitled the Earned Value System Description (EVSD) to explain how your company satisfies the ANSI-748 Guidelines.
-We also develop what’s called an EVM Compliance Matrix, similar to that developed in the Gap Analysis, that provides either DCMA or OECM a roadmap to your company’s implementation for each of the ANSI-748 Guidelines.
+We work with your team to assemble both a summary process flowchart and an Executive Summary document that is entitled the Earned Value System Description (EVSD) to explain how your company satisfies the EIA-748 Guidelines.
+We also develop what’s called an EVM Compliance Matrix, similar to that developed in the Gap Analysis, that provides either DCMA or OECM a roadmap to your company’s implementation for each of the EIA-748 Guidelines.
 These are tools that DCMA or OECM require to be in place before a Certification Review can be successfully executed.

 3) The development of process flowcharts and the accompanying implementing processes and procedures documentation.

 We work with your staff in the development and/or modification of process flowcharts and the supporting documentation required to implement an integrated cost, schedule and technical performance system compliant with EIA-748 EVM Guidelines.

 4) Installation and integration of any cost and schedule integration tools needed.

 We provide expert staff knowledgeable in the tools and their capabilities to meet the EIA-748 reporting requirements.
 Our staff works hand in hand with your team to integrate all tools resulting in the smooth generation of necessary reporting documentation.